Cash is the lifeblood of any business and being paid on time is essential to keeping it flowing.

 A standard (non-VAT) invoice must include:

-Identify the document with the word ‘invoice’ to differentiate it from quotes, credit notes or receipts.
+Identify the document with the word ‘invoice’ to differentiate from a quote, credit note or receipt.

 This is different for sole traders and limited companies but essentially, you must show clearly your trading name, business address and also, where you can be contacted by the customer, in case of query or dispute.